There are several dog breeds that come from African descent, which thus require befitting African dog names that honor their native background.

 If you are looking for a short and easy yet very meaningful name for your female dog, this is an ideal choice.

 This name means ‘gift from God’ and has a Hebrew origin.

-‘Adia’ is a name to be given to a dog which holds a special place in your heart and cannot be replaced in your life.
+‘Adia’ is a name to be given to a dog that holds a special place in your heart and cannot be replaced in your life.

-This moniker has ranked amongst the top of the lists of the most prefered African dog names owing to its simplicity of sound and its powerful meaning.
+This moniker has ranked amongst the top of the lists of the most preferred African dog names owing to its simplicity of sound and its powerful meaning.

 The name serves a dual purpose for being short easy to learn for your pet as well as having a meaning that aptly describes the power and unfaltering resistance of your pet.

 The literal meaning of this African name is “strong” or “powerful”.

 It can be used for both a male or a female pup.